 Even beyond the question of privacy, attorneys need to be able to ensure that their data is safe from destruction (system failures, natural disasters, dissolution of the business), as well as accessible in formats outside of the vendor’s product.
 Despite the fact that traditional legal software is becoming obsolete, the question still remains: is it ethical for attorneys to use cloud software to drive efficiency if it increases the potential for compromised data security?

 The States Opine

 19 states have ruled on the issue of cloud computing and have found it to be ethical, provided law firms take “reasonable care” when implementing a cloud service.
 What reasonable care means exactly varies some from state to state, but for the most part lawyers are advised to take straightforward measures to ensure their client data is protected.
-The majority of states simply suggest that lawyers to do their due diligence when choosing a vendor and take into strong consideration the vendor’s own security measures, and suggest using confidentiality agreements.
+The majority of states simply suggest that lawyers do their due diligence when choosing a vendor, consider the vendor’s security measures, and suggest using confidentiality agreements.

 Most states also tackle the issue of what happens after a law firm ends their subscription or relationship with a vendor.
 Part of due diligence in these states, including Iowa, New Hampshire, and North Carolina, is finding out if the vendor removes the information from the cloud and returns it intact and in a usable format.
 Connecticut in particular notes that “Lawyers’ remote storage of data is not a new phenomenon….and the issues remain the same whether tangible records are stored in a brick-and-mortar warehouse or intangible data is stored on third party servers”, using historical precedent to help usher in a modern advancement in the field.
 However, they also suggest that SaaS vendors segregate the lawyers’ data to prevent privacy breaches, and specify the need for law firms to have complete and unfettered control over the access, use, and ownership of their information.